NRaju24/Amazon-Clone/README.md

 # Amazon-Clone
-IT is a simple Front-end project.
+It is a simple Front-end project.